Blenheim Art Foundation: Cecily Brown at Blenheim Palace (2020)

+Tino Sehgal at Blenheim Park & Gardens (2021)

+In July and August 2021, Blenheim Art Foundation hosted a major solo exhibition by Tino Sehgal.
+This was the first exhibition at Blenheim designed specifically for the park and gardens at Blenheim Palace and the eighth exhibition in the Foundation's contemporary programme.
+Known for his artworks using the human body, voice, and social interaction, for this project Sehgal presented a complex, roaming choreography imagined for Blenheim, involving more than 50 local participants.

+The exhibition took place entirely outdoors: a decision inspired both by the natural beauty of Capability Brown's landscape architecture at Blenheim, and a response to the extended closure of cultural sites due to the Covid-19 pandemic.
+The aim of the exhibition was to bring together the community in a safe and inspiring setting and challenge the way visitors behave and connect with strangers.
+There were no static artworks placed throughout the palace and instead the exhibition took shape as a series of live artworks across different areas of the grounds.
+Not only had Sehgal never worked on such a large scale, but it was the first time an exhibition of this nature had been presented at a stately home in Britain.

+Mohammed Sami at Blenheim Palace (2024)

+In January 2024, Blenheim Art Foundation announced their ninth contemporary art exhibition by Iraqi artist Mohammed Sami.
+Featuring all new work, the exhibition will coincide with the Art Foundation's 10-year anniversary.

 Collection

 Alongside its programme of temporary art exhibitions, Blenheim Art Foundation has begun to build a collection of contemporary artworks by the greatest living artists of our time.
 The collection ranges from large-scale installation to painting and sculpture to be on permanent display at the Palace, alongside the existing Palace collections.
-Currently on display is Georg Baselitz's monumental outdoor sculpture Untitled (2013), a contemporary response to Antonio Canova’s sculpture The Three Graces (1814-1817), installed on Blenheim's South Lawn.
+Currently on display is Georg Baselitz's monumental outdoor sculpture Untitled (2013), a contemporary response to Antonio Canova's sculpture The Three Graces (1814–1817), installed on Blenheim's South Lawn.

 Blenheim Palace

 Blenheim Palace is an English country house situated in the civil parish of Blenheim near Woodstock, Oxfordshire, United Kingdom.
 The Palace was a gift from Queen Anne to the 1st Duke of Marlborough for his victory at the Battle of Blenheim in 1704.
 Designated by the United Nations as a World Heritage Site in 1987, Blenheim Palace is also the birthplace of Sir Winston Churchill.
 Handed down through successive generations, the palace continues to be resided in by the Spencer-Churchill family and is the official seat of the current and 12th Duke of Marlborough, Jamie Spencer-Churchill.